-All researchers are required to have Flying Doctor's medical evacuation membership before arrival, or proof of another international medical evacuation plan.
-If you are not already enrolled, please contact Cosmas Nzomo (stay@mpala.org) and he can facilitate Flying Doctor's membership for you.
+All researchers are required to have Flying Doctor's medical evacuation membership before arrival or proof of an international medical evacuation plan.
+If you are not already enrolled, please contact the guest relations officer (sheila.njoroge@mpala.org) and she can facilitate a Flying Doctor's membership for you.